verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 `ingress-controller-nginx-ingress-controller` | TCP   | 443                     | TBD         |

 ##### **Backend for application load balancer**
-Get the target ports for Istio Ingress Gateway service using the following command:
+Get the target ports for the Istio Ingress Gateway service using the following command:
 ```
 kubectl get service  istio-ingressgateway  -n  istio-system
 ```
-Create the backend entries for the Istio Ingress Gateway using the target ports.
+Create the backend entries for the Istio Ingress Gateway using the target ports as follows:

 | Service Name                                  | Type  |  External Port          | Target Port |
 |-----------------------------------------------|-------|-------------------------|-------------|